ISRC, ICPN, ISNI: External IDs and product codes

 Use Luminate IDs to ID Search, navigate directly to a Dashboard via URL or submit a Help ticket.
 Luminate IDs are useful when cross-checking entries, submitting data corrections or requesting title merges.

-Other External IDs
+Other searchable IDs

 In addition to critical identifiers like ISRCs and ICPNs, we list other useful IDs under the Dashboard External IDs tab.
 You can search CONNECT using any of the following ID types or use our listed IDs to cross-reference entries in other databases.